Friday, March 23rd

 Saturday, March 24th

-Saturday will open with a key note address by Dr. Jacquelyn Gill, a paleoecologist and passionate science communicator.
+Saturday will open at the Nebraska Union with a key note address by Dr. Jacquelyn Gill, a paleoecologist and passionate science communicator.

 Dr. Gill’s talk will be followed by concurrent sessions for the rest of the mornings.
 Featured speakers for these talks can be found here.